 The museum itself is not the only place worth visiting whilst in the Captain Cook District.
 The area is also home to some wonderful shops, restaurants, and bars.

 Shopping in The Captain Cook District

-There is a myriad of fabulous shops to check out in the Captain Cook District and since we cannot rate any one above the other, since they’re all fantastic, here is a list of them all.
+There is a myriad of fabulous shops to check out in the Captain Cook District, we take a closer look at some of them below.

 Owned and run by Byron Blessed, Natural Wonders has been collecting and selling fossils for over twenty years.
 Every fossil in the store has been hand-picked by Byron himself or a select group of fossil finding friends.